In business, we often talk about leverage. Isaac Newton had famously quoted “If I have seen further it is by standing on the shoulders of Giants.”

 You could even license it to others.
 Analyze your buyer base for opportunities.
 Identify your innate allure to certain a demographic or any extreme deviations that could be the new market niches you could enter.

-#8: Your Processes, Procedures and Systems
+#8: Processes and Systems

 Breakdown your business into its driving processes and sub processes.
 Measure and track your driving processes and improve them.
 Each process within an activity – be it revenue generating, production, operational, financial, and personnel – can be improved.